-Jaundice is a common and usually harmless condition in newborn babies that causes yellowing of the skin and the whites of the eyes.
+Jaundice in newborn babies is common and usually harmless.
+It causes yellowing of the skin and the whites of the eyes.
 The medical term for jaundice in babies is neonatal jaundice.

 Other symptoms of newborn jaundice can include: